Canada: Federal

 Fiscal and Emission Reduction Incentives

 Resource owners in Canada (the federal or provincial government, private freehold owners, or First Nations) generate revenues primarily through royalties and taxes paid to them by developers from selling extracted oil and gas.
 Royalties can be up to 45 percent in federal onshore and offshore fields.
 No evidence regarding federal fiscal and emission reduction incentives could be found in the sources consulted.
-However, provinces have fiscal incentive programs, such as royalty waivers to induce gas capture, thereby reducing flaring and venting (see the chapters on Alberta, British Columbia, and Saskatchewan).
+However, provinces have fiscal incentive programs, such as royalty waivers to induce gas capture, thereby reducing flaring and venting (see the case studies on Alberta, British Columbia, and Saskatchewan).

 Use of Market-Based Principles

-The federal carbon pricing regime does not cover all industries.
-Methane emissions from the oil and gas value chain, for example, are not universally covered, and some provinces have not adopted the federal carbon pricing benchmark.
 In 2019, Canada began designing the GHG offset program to encourage the cost-effective reduction of domestic GHG emissions or GHG removal projects from activities not covered by carbon pricing.
 The government issues offset credits only to projects that produce real, quantified, verified, and unique reductions in GHG.
 This offset program could provide incentives for upstream oil and gas producers to invest in offset projects.

 Negotiated Agreements between the Public and the Private Sector